Fengrui-Liu/StreamAD/_sources/index.rst.txt

-.. streamAD documentation master file, created by sphinx-quickstart on Tue Jan  5 17:05:48 2021.
+..
+StreamAD documentation master file, created by sphinx-quickstart on Tue Jan  5 17:05:48 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to streamAD's documentation!
+Welcome to StreamAD's documentation!
 ====================================

 .. include:: feature.rst